joshua-cheng2210/biol1009/README.md

 SQ topic 3 level 2 (Chapter 4): BIOL 1009 (070-082) General Biology (Fall 2025)_3

 - display those images onto the quiz webite too

+- have a version of the question where you can properly ctrl + F
+- have a version of the question that you can display as html

+- restyle the quiz page and the results page